google/cpp-async-rpc/README.md

   // Create a server-side implementation object. lasr::server_object<GreeterImpl> greeter;

-  // Set up and the server on port 9999 and register the "greeter" object in it. lasr::server server({/* default options */}, lasr::endpoint().port(9999));
+  // Set up the server on TCP port 9999 and register the object in it with under
+  // the "greeter" name.
+  lasr::server server({/* default options */}, lasr::endpoint().port(9999));
   server.register_object("greeter", greeter);